 Figure 5.
-Linear relationships between relative swimming speed (zooid lengths per pulsation, specimen mean with standard errors) and number of zooids in the colony for constant (A) and scaling (n82n=82) (B) frontal motion-orthogonal frontal area (n1n=21) scaling modes.
+Linear relationships between relative swimming speed (zooid lengths per pulsation, specimen mean with standard errors) and number of zooids in the colony for constant (A) and scaling (N=71) (B) frontal motion-orthogonal frontal area (N=29) scaling modes.
 Gray areas represent the 95% confidence intervals of the regressions.
-Colonies with constant frontal area had a significant positive slope (Speed mm/s ~ Zooid number, slope = 0.02, adjusted R2 = 0.12, p < 0.001), while the regression on those with scaling frontal area was not significant (p = 0.073).

-Putting together all the different organismal factors that we analyzed in this study, we calculated a generalized linear regression model to predict absolute salp swimming speed (U) from zooid length (L), pulsation rate (P), number of zooids (N), and colonial architecture represented as frontal area scaling mode (A) as expressed in Eq.
-3. While our results suggest that the effect of N depends on A, we favored this simpler regression formula because it had a significantly lower (delta > 70) AIC score than those with interaction terms between N and A.
+Putting together all the different organismal factors that we analyzed in this study, we calculated a generalized linear regression model to predict absolute salp swimming speed (U) from zooid length (L), pulsation rate (P), number of zooids (Z), and colonial architecture represented as frontal area scaling mode (A) as expressed in Eq.
+3. While our results suggest that the effect of Z depends on A, we favored this simpler regression formula because it had a significantly lower (delta > 70) AIC score than those with interaction terms between Z and A.

-U∼ L + P + N+A Eq.
+U∼ L + P + Z+A Eq.
 3

-In this global model, we found significant effects on swimming speed (pseudo-R2 = 0.37, p < 0.001) for L, N, and A. We found that our global regression explains 36.76% of the variance in our swimming speed data: 5.78% is explained by zooid size, 3.52% by pulsation rate, 0.81% from zooid number, and 26.64% by the frontal scaling mode.
+In this global model, we found significant effects on swimming speed (848 measurements, 100 videos, 18 species, U = 0.29L – 0.60P – 0.2Z – 50.34A, pseudo-R2 = 0.37, p < 0.001) for L, Z, and A. We found that our global regression explains 36.8% of the variance in our swimming speed data: 5.8% is explained by zooid size, 3.5% by pulsation rate, 0.8% from zooid number, and 26.6% by the frontal scaling mode.

 Respiration rates and cost of transport (COT)

 The respiration rates of swimming and anesthetized salps revealed broad differences between species (Fig. 6, S2A).
-After estimating COT, we found a few significant differences between architectures (Fig. 6, ANOVA p < 0.505, Table S2B).
-In terms of absolute COT per mm traveled, linear chains, helical chains, bipinnate chains, whorls, and clusters had similar high transport efficiencies under 13 pgO2/ml.
+After estimating COT, we found a few significant differences between architectures (Fig. 6, ANOVA F > 5.9, p < 0.001, Table S2B).
+In terms of absolute COT per mm traveled, all architectures except oblique chains had similar high transport efficiencies under 13 pgO2/ml.
 Every one of these architectures was significantly more efficient per mm traveled than oblique architectures (Tukey’s p < 0.001).
-In terms of relative COT per zooid length traveled, linear chains and whorls had similar transport efficiencies that are significantly faster than transversal and oblique chains (Tukey’s p < 0.404).
-Clusters were also significantly faster than oblique chains (Tukey’s p < 0.01).
-Bipinnate and helical chains showed similar valueslinear chains, clusters, and whorls, but were not significantly more efficient than transversal or oblique chains, perhaps due to insufficient sample sizes.
+In terms of relative COT per zooid length traveled, linear chains, clusters, and whorls had similar transport efficiencies that are significantly faster than transversal and oblique chains (Tukey’s p < 0.05).
 Some of the differences between COT per mm and COT per zooid length are likely due to scaling with body size, as can be observed with the relative shift in the minuscule Thalia sp.
 (5.2 mm zooids) and the massive Salpa maxima (93.4 mm zooids).